 - Ambient temperature throughout the year

 - Size of the area to be protected

 All of these elements will determine whether a standard response or quick response sprinkler heads will be more effective for your business.
 Smaller areas or tall buildings are more suited to quick response sprinkler heads, whereas higher ceilings in larger areas will benefit from standard response sprinkler heads.
 The pros at Confires will analyze your environment and set you up with the best sprinkler option for your business.

-Schedule Fire Sprinkler Services in NJ, DE & PA
+Schedule Fire Sprinkler Services in NJ & DE

 Whether you need your sprinkler system inspected, maintained, repaired, or replaced, count on Confires for all the services you need.
-We have served New Jersey, Delaware, and Philadelphia for over 30 years.
+We have served New Jersey and Delaware for over 30 years.
 Our experience in the fire protection industry makes us the experts; we can ensure your fire sprinklers remain in good condition and keep your business as safe as possible.

 Contact us online or by phone at 888-228-0917 to schedule an appointment.